irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 - Placement detection updated to allow for easier bipod placement on all surfaces.
 - While bipoded weapon is now forced into aim down sights stance, which supports vanilla scope options on vanilla LMGs.
 - Bipoded weapons can now be mantled on walls at 45 degree angles to allow for corner peaking (and for some style points).
-- Accuracy bonus changed from a 1.66x multiplier to a flat +40 point increase, after bipod is fully deployed.
+- Accuracy bonus of +40 points is applied whenever the bipod is fully deployed.
 - Bipod deploy is now split in 2 modes: automatic deploy and manual deploy.

 #### Manual deploy